minerscale/LD-Game/README.md

 My game for ludum dare.
 Not sure what it will be at the moment :p

 This is a paragraph that will test git so it works for the jam

+This is a paragraph testing git going the other way